 Point of Service (POS) options are increasing in popularity as workers evaluate the costs of available options.
 First, however, the consumer must develop a more sophisticated understanding of the rules to make a reasonable choice.
 For example, a POS plan combines some aspects of both the HMO and the PPO structure.
 Like an HMO (health maintenance organization), a POS typically involves coordinating care through a primary care physician.

-Small business owners in Indiana that want to offer group coverage to their workers are usually looking for high-quality medical plans that don’t cost too much.
+Small businesses in Indiana gain significantly from group health insurance solutions, despite typically having fewer resources compared to large companies.
+Indiana small business health plans help level the playing field, enabling small employers to offer competitive benefits usually associated with bigger companies.
+This is crucial in retaining skilled employees and attracting new talent in a competitive market..
 Small businesses with fewer than fifty employees are not required to offer coverage but can receive incentives if they do.
 The ACA also created support services for small business health insurance to assist them in implementing coverage options.

-If you’re a small business owner in Indiana, you can receive a healthcare tax credit if you meet these criteria:
+If you’re a small business owner, you can receive a healthcare tax credit if you meet these criteria:

-• Offer health plan options using the federal SHOP (Small Business Health Options Program) Marketplace
+Offer health package options using the federal SHOP (Small Business Health Options Program) Marketplace

 One component to consider for employers crafting employee benefit packages is an EAP (Employee Assistance Program.)
 Of course, many large companies have had these tools in their toolbox for a long time.
 Still, popularity has spread, particularly during the recent pandemic years.
 An EAP is best known for offering fast, confidential support to workers experiencing stress, but it can go further.

-Taylor Benefits Insurance Agency is here to provide additional consulting, planning, and advisory services.
-We will use our extensive resources and a large network of insurance carriers to provide you with a group health plan that keeps you above your competition by helping you to attract and retain employees qualified for their position.
+We are here to provide additional consulting, planning, and advisory services.
+We will use our extensive resources and a large network of insurance carriers to provide you with a group health plan that keeps you above your competition by helping you to attract and retain employees qualified for their positions.

-Our agency will keep your company updated on compliance issue requirements and any amendments in health care reform, and we provide plan administration for all of your benefits and health plans.
-Give us a call to discuss your options, and we will even offer you a FREE estimate based on the right plan tailored for your Indiana business.
+Our agency will keep your company updated on compliance issue requirements and any amendments in health care reform, and we provide plan administration for all of your benefits and health packages.
+Give us a call at 800-903-6066 to discuss your options, and we will even offer you a FREE estimate based on the right plan tailored for your Indiana business.

-Health insurance is a type of insurance that pays for a person’s medical needs.
-A health insurance policy reimburses or pays the care provider of the covered person directly for expenses incurred due to illness or injury.
+Healthcare insurance is a type of insurance that pays for a person’s medical needs.
+A medical protection policy reimburses or pays the care provider of the covered person directly for expenses incurred due to illness or injury.

 Also, as a result of the ACA, large group health plans must spend 85 percent of premiums on medical treatment and quality programs, leaving 15 percent for administrative and marketing costs, plus profit.